unmanarc/lxc-remap/README.md

  - Both subuid/subgid range should start in the same number, so if, for some reason, the start uid/gid number mismatch, don't continue with this tool as is, modify it! ;-)
  - The user (eg. lxcuser) should have enough subuid/subgid space to handle the new UID/GID addresses. check this in `/etc/subuid` and `/etc/subgid`

+ ## Compatibility

+ For extending the compatibility to older OS's (like RHEL7), I decided to use C++11 with boost libraries instead of using C++17 wich also have the filesystem required functions.